Sedona Wineries, Wine Bars and Breweries: the best way to unwind after a day of hiking

 We ended up finding a bottle that we couldn’t live without and took it home with us.

-While there aren’t many Sedona Arizona wineries and breweries in true downtown Sedona, they are still fun to visit after a day of taking in the gorgeous red rocks.
+While there aren’t many Sedona wineries in true downtown Sedona, they are still fun to visit after a day of taking in the gorgeous red rocks.

 They are 100% worth the trip over there and have recently become an AVA region for wine!